Diagonalizing the genome I: navigation in tree spaces: Planar Trees and Cubes

-This space of planar rooted trees is Stasheff's polyhedron:
+An elegant polytope captures the structure of the space of planar rooted trees:

-\begin{thm} The pseudometric space $K_n$ of planar labeled trees is homeomorphic to the \emph{associahedron}: the convex polytope of dimension $n-2$ whose face poset is isomorphic to that of bracketings of $n$ letters, ordered so $a \prec a'$ if $a$ is obtained from $a'$ by adding new brackets. \end{thm}
+\begin{defn} The \emph{associahedron} is a convex polytope of dimension $n-2$ whose face poset is isomorphic to that of bracketings of $n$ letters, ordered so $a \prec a'$ if $a$ is obtained from $a'$ by adding new brackets. \end{defn}

-These polytopes were constructed independently by Haiman (unpublished) and Lee \cite{lee}, though Stasheff had defined the underlying abstract object twenty years previously, in his work on associativity in homotopy theory \cite{sta}.
+The associahedron was constructed independently by Haiman (unpublished) and Lee \cite{lee}, though Stasheff had defined the underlying abstract object twenty years previously, in his work on associativity in homotopy theory \cite{sta}.
 Figure~\ref{f:assoc}(a) shows the 2D associahedron $K_4$ with a labeling of its faces, and (b) shows the 3D version $K_5$.